 Why are engagement models key to a thriving workplace?

 The ROI of Employee Engagement has many quantifiable as well as intangible results.
 The more staff feel happy and valued in their roles, the more likely they’ll be to work hard and stay with the business; this, in turn, boosts productivity and reduces the costs associated with churn and hiring, absenteeism, and poor quality work.

 Ultimately, a great engagement model can help make your company a thriving and happy place to work — increasing the chance that everyone will perform at their best and get great results for enduring success.

 The 6 best employee engagement models

-The following popular models offer different approaches to measuring and improving employee engagement, including recommendations of what questions to ask and how to structure your workplace for more engaged staff.
+The following popular models offer different approaches to measuring and improving employee engagement, including recommendations of what questions to ask, what initiatives to implement, and how to structure your workplace for more engaged staff.

 1. The Zinger model

 Created by psychologist and educator David Zinger, this model focuses on leveraging connections between people to achieve better results.
 It focuses on strategy and organization, recognizing employees’ finite energy as a key factor in whether they attain the goal of genuine happiness.
 It also considers professional development as equally important to serving customers.